This week three things happened; the only three things that didn’t involve copious alcohol on my part.

 Here was a man perfectly articulating what I had been trying to put across to my people through this blog.

 Why don’t we live our lives in a way that makes us feel happy and fulfilled?
 Why do we get the half Uni degrees and house deposits and never look for a greater purpose?
 Just because society tells you money and security make the world go around doesn’t mean that’s right for everyone.

 People are kind.
 Have faith in them.
 It’s other people’s kindness that have helped Seb in his journey and I can absolutely say the same about mine.
 Be it a place to stay, an adventure companion, a lift to the airport, a free meal, a big hug: kindness is all around us.

-I’ll be the first to admit I’m terrible with money but because of the generosity of my family I’m okay.
+I’ll be the first to admit I’m terrible with money, but because of the generosity of my family I’m okay.
 They didn’t turn my room in to a gym.
 It’s all good.
 I’ve had free accommodation all over the world, a stupid amount of free airport rides and city tours.
 I’ve had clothes to borrow and food to eat and stories to tell all because of these people who are absolutely everywhere.

 3. My sister lost yet another friend.

 At almost twenty she has lost more people than anyone else I know.
 I can’t begin to explain or even comprehend why these young people are losing their lives.
-All have been for different reasons and in different ways.

 You know what I take from that?

 My sister is a stronger human than I am.

 And we need to fucking live man.
 While we can.